 OPTIONAL insurance will be available for purchase for all 1:1 devices through the school district.

 Yes, devices will travel between home and school every day as part of the student’s school resources just as books or other materials.
-A protective case will be provided for the device to help prevent damage.

 We strongly recommend not taking the device on vacation to prevent damage and theft.
 You will be responsible for the cost of the device if it was damaged or stolen while on vacation if device insurance was not in place.